SonsOfSaturn/sonsofsaturn.github.io/_pages/home.md

   - image_path: /assets/images/alex.png
     alt: "placeholder image 2"
     title: "Developed by explorers and artists."
-    excerpt: 'The world of Pandora was brought to life by a team of urban explorers with backgrounds in engineering, art, and music composition.'
+    excerpt: 'Sons of Saturn was brought to life by a team of urban explorers with backgrounds in engineering, art, and music composition.'
     url: "about"
     btn_label: "Read More"
     btn_class: "btn--primary"